MarkGotham/Taking-Form/README.md

 Alternatively, use the scripts (scripts/table2brackets, scripts/xml2brackets and scripts/xml2table).

-To batch process every .mxl file in a 'corpus' folder:
+To batch process every .mxl file in a 'corpus' folder (paths are relative to the root directory of the repository):
 ```
-for f in ../path/to/corpus/*.mxl; do ./xml2table "$f" "${f%.mxl}.csv"; done
+for mxlFile in ../path/to/corpus/*.mxl; do scripts/xml2table "$mxlFile" "${mxlFile%.mxl}.csv"; done
 ```

 ## Acknowledging and Contributing